xArm-Developer/xarm_ros2/ReadMe.md

 - (2022-09-09) [Beta]Support Humble version
 - (2022-10-10) xarm_api adds some services
 - (2022-12-15) Add parameter `add_realsense_d435i` to load realsense D435i camera model and support gazebo simulation
+- (2023-03-29) Added the launch parameter model1300 (default is false), and replaced the model of the end of the xarm robot arm with the 1300 series

 ## 3. Preparation